bttscut/hooks-for-reviewboard/README.md

 * branch_pattern

 		pattern to parse the rb repo branch according to the changed dirs

-## GIT

-to be continued